Oura Ring for stress and HRV tracking

 The Verdict

 The Oura Ring Gen 4 is the most useful wearable for anyone building a serious nervous system practice.
-The HRV and readiness data turns breathwork from a belief into a measurable result.
-At $349 upfront, it pays off over 12+ months compared to a WHOOP subscription.
-If you are committed to the system — it is the right tool.
-Buy the Oura Ring Gen 4 here.
+HRV and readiness data turns breathwork from a belief into a measurable result.
+At $349 upfront, it costs less than WHOOP after 12 months — and gives you better sleep and recovery data for this use case.